DevanshKapri/Pixelate/README.md

 # Pixelate
-A program that applies filters to BMPs
+A program that applies filters to BMPs.